Wayne Sobers

 Wayne Sobers (born 16 August 1969) is a Barbadian international footballer who plays for Notre Dame, as a defender.

 Career

 Sobers played for the Barbadian national team between 1992 and 2005, which included nine FIFA World Cup qualifying matches.

+In 1994, Sobers had a trial with Scottish side Meadowbank Thistle along with his countrymen, David Alleyne, Llewellyn Riley and Horace Stoute.
+Due to work permit restrictions, Thistle could only sign two of the Barbadians they had on trial.
+The club signed Alleyne and Stoute on permanent deals, and Sobers left Scotland without a contact.